 A closely-held corporation's shares of stock are held by a small group or a single individual in a business.

 Real estate follows the same rules as financial accounts and vehicles.
 Liens against the property, such as mortgages, can be deducted from the value.

 Certain Trust Assets

 Certain trusts of which you're a beneficiary, including a trust over which you have a "general power of appointment," are included in your gross estate at the full value of the trust property.
 This includes the full value of an "A Trust" established for your benefit as a surviving spouse using true "AB Trust" planning.
 It does not include irrevocable living trusts.

 Taxable Lifetime Gifts

 These are gifts you might have made in excess of the annual gift tax exclusion amount in the year in which you made the gift.
-The exclusion amount is $15,000 per person per year as of 2020, and it's increased periodically to adjust for inflation.
+The exclusion amount is $15,000 per person per year ($16,000 in 2022), and it's increased periodically to adjust for inflation.
 You could apply $5,000 to your federal estate tax exemption if you gave a $20,000 gift.